-There are many reasons refinancing can be a smart financial move, such as lowering your mortgage payments and eliminating private mortgage insurance.
+There are many reasons refinancing can be a smart financial move, such as lowering your mortgage payments and eliminating private mortgage insurance (PMI).
 Each borrower’s goals and financial picture is unique, which means there isn’t one type of refinancing that makes sense for everyone.

-Rate-and-term refinancing is when you replace your existing mortgage with a new mortgage that has a different interest rate, a different loan term (the length of your mortgage) or both.
+Rate-and-term refinancing is one of the best-known types of refinancing.
+It allows you to replace your existing mortgage with a new mortgage that has a different interest rate, a different loan term (the length of your mortgage) or both.

-Before you apply for a refinance, check your credit score and LTV (use Bankrate’s LTV calculator).
+Before you apply for a refinance, check your credit score and loan-to-value ratio (LTV).
 An ideal scenario for conventional refinancing is a FICO score above 700 and an LTV below 60 percent.
 Borrowers can qualify for refinancing with LTVs of 80 percent or lower.
-Anything more than 80 percent and private mortgage insurance kicks in.
+Anything more than 80 percent and you’ll need to pay for private mortgage insurance (PMI).